 Click here to subscribe to our print edition!

 Yet Formula 1, in its purpose-built new arenas, is still forced to pay homage to the ‘traditional’ followers of the sport in Europe.
 The sport is happy to take the actual event away from European venues, but it is forcing new venues to comply with the television timing demands of the European audience.
 Australia had to push the start time of its 2009 race back to 5 pm, finishing the race at dusk, in order that more viewers in Europe could tune in early on their Sunday morning.
 Singapore commences its race at 8 pm, again so that European audiences can tune in and enjoy the action whilst they consume their lunch.
 Abu Dhabi ran a day/night race for a more favourable television audience.
-Malaysia has had to push back the start time of its race too.
+Malaysian promoters have had to push back the start time of its race too.